thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 - Students in class
 - Artists
 - People who want a relaxing game
-- People who want multiplayer with friends and Competitors
 - any other pixel-based software
 - web games that are played in class